-Additionally, the bill introduces a new section, 32.0031, which explicitly allows a minor parent to consent to treatment for their child, provided they are unmarried and have custody.
-This change aims to ensure that minor parents have the legal authority to make necessary health care decisions for their children.
+Furthermore, the bill introduces a new section, 32.0031, which explicitly allows a minor parent to consent to treatment for their child, provided they are unmarried and have custody.
+This change aims to empower minor parents by recognizing their ability to make healthcare decisions for their children.
 The bill is set to take effect on September 1, 2025.

 Statutes affected: